Labour promises to reverse Jeremy Hunt’s pensions ‘giveaway for richest 1%’

 Scrapping the so-called “doctors tax” is designed to prevent senior consultants retiring early from the NHS because the current pension rules mean it is not worth them carrying on working.

-But Ms Reeves said a Labour government would reinstate the lifetime allowance and create a targeted scheme for doctors rather than allowing a “free-for-all for the wealthy few”.
+But Ms Reeves said a Labour government would reinstate the lifetime allowance and create a more targeted scheme just for doctors rather than allowing a “free-for-all for the wealthy few”.

-She said: “At a time when families across the country face rising bills, higher costs and frozen wages, this gilded giveaway is the wrong priority, at the wrong time, for the wrong people,” she said.

-Sir Keir Starmer attacked the move as “huge giveaway to some of the very wealthiest” and a tax cut “for the richest 1%”.
-The Labour leader asked how it could “possibly be a priority for this government”.
+But Mr Hunt accused Labour of shifting their pensions allowance position “overnight” – pointing out that shadow health secretary Wes Streeting called for its abolition in September.

+“If you talk to anyone in the NHS, they will say doctors leaving the workforce because of pension rules is a big problem,” he told Sky News.
+“It is something – incidentally – that Labour advocated last September.
+Wes Streeting said we should get rid of the cap on pensions.”

+The British Medical Association (BMA) previously estimated that a targeted removal of the pensions cap for NHS staff would cost only £32m.
+But the OBR estimated that Mr Hunt’s move to help all high earners move will cost close to £1bn.

+“We could have a bespoke scheme for doctors … without spending a billion pounds on helping people with more than a million in pensions savings – that can’t be the right priority,” Ms Reeves told Sky News.

-Appearing on Sky News on Thursday, Mr Hunt insisted he was “systematically” removing the barriers to work – arguing that the pensions move could help to reduce the amount on locum and agency staff in the NHS.
+Mr Hunt insisted he was “systematically” removing the barriers to work – arguing that the pensions move could help to reduce the amount spent on locum and agency staff in the NHS.

+But he admitted on BBC Radio 4’s Today programme that it was “impossible” to know exactly how many doctors would be encouraged to return to work or take on extra shifts because of his decision to ditch the lifetime pension allowance.

 The chancellor announced at the Budget that the cap on the amount workers can put in their pension pot over their lifetime before they have to pay extra tax – currently £1.07m – will be abolished.

-But the Resolution Foundation think tank said the pension move was “hugely wasteful” costing around £80,000 for everyone brought into the labour market.
+But the Resolution Foundation think tank said the pension move was “hugely wasteful” costing around £80,000 for everyone added the labour market.

 “The more you think about this policy the worse it is,” said Mr Bell – adding that Mr Hunt had “basically ignored” Britain’s public services, which now “implausibly tight spending plans”.